NHOrus/srwq-compilation/episode-15.md

 The Tausendfuessler rumbles as it turns to face the runway again.
 "We'll be at the targets before you know it, so be ready.
 We'll find these Shadow Mirrors and that brat Shine, and even if we never end up fighting them, we'll be sure to find out every secret they're fighting."

-Especially....if its really him...
+Especially... if its really him...

 The silver-haired girl nods.
-"Yes sister....I'll do my best."
+"Yes sister...
+I'll do my best."
-Anonymous Fri 12 Feb 2010 22:57:03 No.4520482 Report
-Quoted By: >>4520502
->>4520475
-Just cause they're both called Huckebein EX doesn't mean they're the same.
-Could just be Ring decided to customise the fuck out of the 008L on this side and called it EX just cause she wanted to.
-Anonymous Fri 12 Feb 2010 23:01:03 No.4520498 Report
->>4520481
->SM Seolla is like OG Latooni
->Pilotting a pair of mechs with SM Ouka

-OH GOD AWESOMENESS
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 23:03:03 No.4520502 Report
->>4520481
-Calling SM!Ouka sister... it can't be either SM!Arado or SM!Latooni, Could this be SM!Seolla?
->>4520482
-Yeah, I suppose so.
-Unless Ring somehow got access to one of the OGsider's Huckey Mk II's...
-Sciencegar Sciencebolt Fri 12 Feb 2010 23:42:03 No.4520629 Report
-Quoted By: >>4520641 >>4520774
+---

 Its cold in the pod.
 Really cold, so much that if his blood were meant to flow, it'd probably freeze anyway.
 He sort of wishes he could finish up here and go to hell properly, at least it'd be warmer there.

 But no. They had to bring him back.
 Corpse was still fresh, they said.
 Minimal brain damage, they said.
 Fehu will know what to do.
-And ever since, the pod has been his prison as much as his useless corpse, the only outside contact being the pointless programming and....her.
+And ever since, the pod has been his prison as much as his useless corpse, the only outside contact being the pointless programming and... her.

 I should get over it, he thinks.
 If I worry about vengeance, I'll end up as a ghost, walking the earth forever.
 Better to just do nothing and let them get bored, and finally switch the pod off, and let him rest.

-Or you could try living.
+*Or you could try living.*

 Who?

-I'm a friend.
+*I'm a friend.*

 Dead people don't have friends.
 How are you talking to me?

-You're not truly dead, W-BC-01.
+*You're not truly dead, W-BC-01.
 It's just that the world, as it is, can't make you truly alive again.
-But I can.
+But I can.*

 What?

-Egret Fehu may have been able to save your brain, and Lemon Browning able to coax you into a semblance of life, but theres an essential element missing from this world that would make you complete.
-I can help you find that, and bring you back.
+*Egret Fehu may have been able to save your brain, and Lemon Browning able to coax you into a semblance of life, but theres an essential element missing from this world that would make you complete.
+I can help you find that, and bring you back.*

 Sounds too good to be true.
 What's the catch?

-A fairly high one, for you.
+*A fairly high one, for you.*

 I'm dead.
 How can it get any worse for me?

 If I find a way to revive you, you have to promise me you'll leave Katina alive.

-...That is a tough one, but I'm that vengeful a ghost.
+*...That is a tough one, but I'm that vengeful a ghost.*

 ...And, if I deem it nessecary, you'll have to leave her side, and come with me.
 Niether revenge nor reconciliation will be yours, if she's uncooperative.

-....Damn you!
-Damn you!!
+*...Damn you!
+Damn you!!*

 Those are the terms.
 And if you can convince Katina of the merits of joining me, then you can have your happy ending.

-....alright.
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 23:44:03 No.4520641 Report
->>4520629
-So Dumi's trying to turn Arado to his side...
-Anonymous Fri 12 Feb 2010 23:59:03 No.4520701 Report
-Quoted By: >>4520703
-Given how sorta dere we've been around OG Arado lately it wouldn't actually be that difficult for us to reconcile with W Series Arado.

-We shall have both!
-BSRaven !!pZhu/eJf6iW Sat 13 Feb 2010 00:01:03 No.4520703 Report
-Quoted By: >>4520719
->>4520701
-ADD THEM TO THE HAR...

-Wait, they're already part of the harem aren't they?
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 00:05:03 No.4520719 Report
-Quoted By: >>4520727
->>4520703
-Well, SM!Arado isn't yet.
-He's not even been released from his pod yet.
-BSRaven !!pZhu/eJf6iW Sat 13 Feb 2010 00:07:03 No.4520727 Report
-Quoted By: >>4520735
->>4520719
-I wonder if SMArado is aware of how dere we are for his OG brother...

-If yes, I suggest we go dere OGArado some more.
-Anonymous Sat 13 Feb 2010 00:09:03 No.4520731 Report
-inevitably, we're going to have to destroy dumi from the looks of it, and i am not looking forward to that.
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 00:09:03 No.4520735 Report
-Quoted By: >>4520745
->>4520727
-As long as this dere doesn't go too over the top, and still retains a bit of the psycho side, I can get behind this suggestion.

-Besides, we still haven't fixed up his lovely new dress!
-BSRaven !!pZhu/eJf6iW Sat 13 Feb 2010 00:11:03 No.4520745 Report
->>4520735
-Dere into false sense of security
-(adviceSMKatina.jpg)
-"WEAR THIS FUCKING DRESS NOW."
-Anonymous Sat 13 Feb 2010 00:16:03 No.4520774 Report
->>4520629
-The plot thickens.
-Sciencegar Sciencebolt Sat 13 Feb 2010 00:35:03 No.4520846 Report
-Quoted By: >>4520849 >>4520852 >>4520856 >>4520857 >>4520879 >>4520887 >>4520891 >>4520971
-Ok, the thread is nearing autosage levels, and I'm low on ideas for the next one.
-I think I'll have a short aside with one of the Shadow Mirrors before we make it to Africa.

-Here are your options:

-Irm
-Ibis
-Russel
-Latooni
-Giado
-Lamia
-Brooklyn

-Choose your destiny.
-BSRaven !!pZhu/eJf6iW Sat 13 Feb 2010 00:35:03 No.4520849 Report
->>4520846
-Russel.
-Haken Browning !zHe7DH816A Sat 13 Feb 2010 00:35:03 No.4520852 Report
->>4520846
-Ibis.
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 00:36:03 No.4520856 Report
->>4520846
-Sir Brooklyn.
-Or AxeLamia. whichever really.
-Anonymous Sat 13 Feb 2010 00:36:03 No.4520857 Report
->>4520846
-Latooni
-Zeta Zaku Sat 13 Feb 2010 00:41:03 No.4520879 Report
->>4520846
-Ibis, as well.
-Anonymous Sat 13 Feb 2010 00:43:03 No.4520887 Report
->>4520846

-Giado
-Anonymous Sat 13 Feb 2010 00:43:03 No.4520891 Report
->>4520846
-Ibis.
-Anonymous Sat 13 Feb 2010 01:05:03 No.4520971 Report
->>4520846
-latooni
-Anonymous Sat 13 Feb 2010 01:09:03 No.4520984 Report
-Irm
-Anonymous Sat 13 Feb 2010 01:23:03 No.4521026 Report
-Quoted By: >>4521055
-Another vote for Latooni here (putting Lat and Ibis tied at 3 votes each) Sciencegar Sciencebolt Sat 13 Feb 2010 01:31:03 No.4521055 Report
->>4521026
-Ibis/Lat tagteam it is then.

-New thread here: >>4521053
+*...alright.*